Jambalaya Challenge

 • the contest winner will be the member who submits the most variety of species caught

-• We will recognize the top 3 winners and draw for prizes for all other participants at our annual Christmas Party.
+• we will recognize the top 3 winners and draw for prizes for all other participants at our annual Christmas Party.

 Photo requirements: